cvat-ai/cvat/changelog.d/20240206_125854_klakhov_quality_bugfixes.md

 ### Fixed

-- On task quality page only the first job page had quality report results displayed in UI (<https://github.com/opencv/cvat/pull/7441>)
+- On quality page for a task, only the first page with jobs has quality report metrics (<https://github.com/opencv/cvat/pull/7441>)